-Charlotte, NC, has instituted a presumed child support calculation called the North Carolina Child Support Guidelines.
-These child support guidelines help determine appropriate financial support from one parent to the other.
+Charlotte, NC, has instituted a presumed child support calculation called the Child Support Guidelines in North Carolina.
+These guidelines for child support help determine appropriate financial support from one parent to the other.
 While the Guideline calculation is a presumptive amount, either parent can ask the Court in Charlotte to deviate upward or downward from the Guideline child support obligations.

 NC Child Support is set forth under three (3) different child support calculations based on the number of overnights the child spends with each parent.